Saipa F.C.: Azadegan League

 In their first year in the Azadegan League they won the championship, as well as the Hazfi Cup.
-They also won the league championship again in 1994 marking an unusually successful first five years for the club in Iranian football.
+They also won the league championship again in 1994.
 The team was relegated into the second division in 1995, but were promoted again in the following year.

-Since their second promotion to the top tier, the club has remained in the middle of the league table, and has often included some of the country's most well known players.
+Since their second promotion to the top tier, the club has remained in the middle of the league table.